peardrive/PearDriveCore/README.md

 ### 1.2.1

-- TODO: Normalize watchPath to deal with spaces in the path
+- Normalize watchPath to deal with spaces in the path
-- TODO: Fix 'Corestore closed' error on subsequent downloads after the first
+- Fix 'Corestore closed' error on subsequent downloads after the first

 ### 1.2.0